slatedocs/slate/source/includes/api-reference/_index.html.md

 |»» members<span class="param-type"> [string]</span>|An array of strings identifying users.
 These can either be the string "me", an email, or the gid of a user.|
 |?opt_pretty<span class="param-type"> boolean</span>|Provides “pretty” output.|
 |?opt_fields<span class="param-type"> array[string]</span>|Defines fields to return.|

-#### Detailed descriptions

-**precision**: Only relevant for custom fields of type ‘Number’.
-This field dictates the number of places after the decimal to round to, i.e. 0 is integer values, 1 rounds to the nearest tenth, and so on.
-Must be between 0 and 6, inclusive.
-For percentage format, this may be unintuitive, as a value of 0.25 has a precision of 0, while a value of 0.251 has a precision of 1.
-This is due to 0.25 being displayed as 25%.

 #### Enumerated Values